Multidimensional segment trees can do range updates in poly-logarithmic time: Discussions

 \subsection{Comparison with other approaches}

-Range query problems are one of the most frequent problems in computer science.
+Range query problems are frequently used in computer science.
 For one dimensional variant, these problems can be solved efficiently and effortlessly using Segment trees \cite{halim2013competitive}.
-In this section, we describe the relative suitability of the various algorithms and data structures in order to solve the two dimensional range sum query problem and present a comparison with our proposed algorithm.
+In this section, we describe the relative suitability of the various algorithms and data structures in order to solve the two-dimensional range sum query problem and present a comparison with our proposed algorithm.

 In a naive brute force manner, one can update ranges and compute the range queries of a $n \times m$ array in $O(nm)$ time, which becomes highly inconvenient when the number of queries is high.
 As a result, a number of data structures and algorithms have been proposed to solve the range query update problem efficiently.